Sri Lankan Australians: Language

 In 2006, there were 29,055 Australians who spoke Sinhalese at home.
 SBS Radio is available in Sinhalese, and Melbourne television channel Channel 31 runs the Sri Lankan Morning show, which has sections in Sinhalese.

 Religion

+In 2021, 45.3% of the Sri Lankan born population in Australia identified as Buddhist, 19.4% as Catholic, 16.1% as Hindu, 4.9% as Irreligious, and 3.6% as Anglican.

 Most Sinhalese in Australia are Theravada Buddhists, and a small percentage of Sinhalese follow branches of Christianity.
 Sri Lankans have established many Theravada Buddhist temples across Victoria, New South Wales, Queensland and South Australia including the Dhamma Sarana Buddhist Temple of Melbourne's eastern suburbs.

 The majority of Sri Lankan Tamils are Hindu.
-The Sydney Murugan Temple was constructed for the needs of the high Tamil population in Western Sydney.
+The Siva Vishnu Temple in Carrum Downs in the south east of Melbourne is a temple built by Sri Lankan Tamils.
+The Sunshine Murugan Temple in western Melbourne also caters to the Tamil community.
+The Sydney Murugan Temple was constructed for the needs of the Tamil population in Western Sydney.
 Smaller temples have been built in the greater Sydney area.
-The Siva Vishnu Temple in Carrum Downs south east of Melbourne is also a temple built by Sri Lankan Tamils.
-The Sunshine Murugan Temple in western Melbourne also caters to the Tamil community.
-In other cities such as Adelaide, Brisbane, Perth, Townsville, Darwin, Canberra and Hobart, Hindu temples have also been built.
+In other cities such as Adelaide, Brisbane, Perth, Townsville, Darwin, Canberra, and Hobart, Hindu temples have also been built.